 Me Kate, Coward confronted a handsome young actor in tights:

-"My boy, you have quite the prettiest legs in London, but I have
+"My boy, you have quite the prettiest legs in London, but I have the prettiest face."

 On lunching with Queen Elizabeth II:

 "It was all very merry and agreeable, but there is always, for me, a tiny pall of "best behavior" overlaying the proceedings.
 I am not complaining about this, I think it is right and proper, but I am constantly aware of it.
 It isn't that I have a basic urge to tell disgusting jokes and say "f**k" every five minutes, but I'm conscious of a faint resentment that I couldn't if I wanted to."